pradeepsinngh/Data-Science-Tutorials/How-To-Handle-Missing-Date.md

 Data can have missing values for a number of reasons such as: observations that were not recorded and data corruption.
 Handling missing data is important as many machine learning algorithms do not support data with missing values.

 In this tutorial, you will learn how to handle missing data for machine learning with Python.

-Specifically, after goinf through this tutorial you will know:

-    How to marking invalid or corrupt values as missing in your dataset.
-    How to remove rows with missing data from your dataset.
-    How to impute missing values with mean values in your dataset.

 Let’s get started.

+Step 1: Preview the data
+        *- Expolore the data and see if you can observe some pattern.
+        - Learn how different features correlate with each other.
+        - Try to understand significance of each feature with respect to the problem.*
+Step 2: Check if there are missing values or not?
+Step 3: Mark missing values
+Step 4: Remove Missing Values
+Step 5: If can't remove, impute Missing Values
+Step 6: If can't impute, use algorithms that support missing values.